-As we explained in section 2.1, a classification tree aims at partitioning the predictor space and labelling the resulting regions.
+As we explained in Sect.
+2.1, a classification tree aims at partitioning the predictor space and labelling the resulting regions.
 CART does so by looking through all the possible splits and selecting the one that minimizes some pre-specified error measure.
 When using BEST some predictors are available to split upon only within some regions of the predictor space, such as the Grade variables in the motivating data set.
 These regions are defined according to other predictors, such as the Number of credits variables in the motivating data set.
-More generally, predictor $X_I$ could be only available for the partitioning process in the region defined by $X_j < t$ .
-We say that $X_j$ is a gating variable for $X_I$ or that $X_I$ is gated by $X_j$ .
-The variable $X_I$ will not be available for the partitioning process until the gating variable allows it.
-Table 2 illustrates when BEST can partition the data using $X_I$ based on a previous partitioning where BEST selects $X_j$ as the splitting value.
+More generally, predictor X_l could be only available for the partitioning process in the region defined by $X_j < t$.
+We say that X_j is a gating variable for X_l or that X_l is gated by X_j .
+The variable X_l will not be available for the partitioning process until the gating variable allows it.
+Table 2 illustrates when BEST can partition the data using X_l based on a previous partitioning where BEST selects X_j as the splitting variable and s as the splitting value.